timescale/docs/api/move_chunk.md

 [Data Tiering][using-data-tiering] documentation.

 <highlight type="note">
-You must be logged in as a super user, such as the `postgres` user, to be able to use the `move_chunk()` call.
+You must be logged in as a super user, such as the `postgres` user, to use the `move_chunk()` call.
 </highlight>